Rule 10.481. Approved providers; approved course criteria

 (a) Approved providers

-The Administrative Office of the Courts' Education Division/CJER is responsible for maintaining a current list of approved providers.
-The list of approved providers must include the Administrative Office of the Courts, the California Judges Association, and all California state courts and should include other reputable national and state organizations that regularly offer education directed to justices, judges, and court personnel.
-The director of the Education Division/CJER may add or remove organizations from the list of approved providers as appropriate according to these criteria.
+The Judicial Council's Center for Judicial Education and Research (CJER) is responsible for maintaining a current list of approved providers.
+The list of approved providers must include the Judicial Council, the California Judges Association, and all California state courts and should include other reputable national and state organizations that regularly offer education directed to justices, judges, and court personnel.
+The director of CJER may add or remove organizations from the list of approved providers as appropriate according to these criteria.
 Any education program offered by any of the approved providers that is relevant to the work of the courts or enhances the individual participant's ability to perform his or her job may be applied toward the education requirements and expectations stated in rules 10.461-10.479, except for the requirements stated in rules 10.461(b), 10.462(c), and 10.473(b), for which specific providers are required.

 (b) Approved education criteria